Learning Fair Models without Sensitive Attributes: A Generative Approach: Proposed Framework

-where $p(a_i)$ and $p(z_i)$ are the prior distributions.
-Our goal is to maximize the likelihood of the joint distribution of observed variables, i.e., $p_{\theta}(x_i^r, x_i^z, y_i)$.
-However, directly maximizing it is difficult as it contains latent variables $z_i$ and $a_i$.
-Following VAEs \cite{kingma2013auto} , we maximize the variational lower bound of this likelihood as:
+where $p(\mathbf{a}_i)$ and $p(\mathbf{z}_i)$ are the prior distributions, which are usually implemented as standard Gaussian distributions.
+Our goal is to maximize the likelihood of the joint distribution of observed variables, i.e., $p_{\theta}(\mathbf{x}_i^r, \mathbf{x}_i^z, \mathbf{y}_i)$.
+However, directly maximizing it is difficult as it contains latent variables $\mathbf{z}_i$ and $\mathbf{a}_i$.
+Following VAE~\cite{kingma2013auto} , we maximize the variational lower bound of this likelihood as: